fjankowsk/scatfit/docs/FAQ.md

 # FAQ #

+## How do I fit folded pulsar profile data? ##

+`scatfit` works well with folded pulsar profile data.
+It can load full-polarisation and total intensity data in most pulsar data formats, including PSRFITS and Timer.
+It also supports already dedispersed data, as produced by single-pulse pipelines.

+The input data should be fully integrated in time (tscrunched) but must contain frequency and, eventually, polarisation information, in addition to the phase bin dimension.
+The most common pre-processing workflow is to RFI clean the data in the integration (subint) and frequency (channel) dimensions and then integrate them in time and polarisation.
+You might also want to reduce the number of phase bins (nbin) at the same time.
+This can be achieved most easily by running `PSRCHIVE`'s `pam` command like so:
+`$ pam -Tp -e Tp filename.fits`

+You can then run `scatfit` on the time and polarisation integrated data like this:
+`$ scatfit-fitfrb filename.Tp <DM> --fscrunch <fscrunch> --fitrange -200 200 -z -50 200 --fitscatindex --snr 3.0 --norfi`

+Select a good initial <DM> from the ATNF pulsar catalogue or from running `PSRCHIVE`'s `pdmp`.
+Use an <fscrunch> value appropriate for your data and their total number of channels.
+Adjust the fit and zoom range to fit our use case.
+The same goes for the minimum sub-band S/N. As we have cleaned the data before, we turned off all further RFI excision methods within `scatfit`.

 ## What scattering model should I use? ##

 The answer depends on the data set at hand.
 However, the following advice is generally accurate.
 For frequency (sub-)bands of small fractional bandwidth or at high frequencies, i.e. where the narrow bandwidth approximation roughly holds, it is OK to use the default `scattered_isotropic_analytic` model.
 At low frequencies (< 1 GHz) or for wide (sub-)bands, use the much more complex and, therefore, slower `scattered_isotropic_bandintegrated` model.